MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Scale_Sprites_Matrix.md

     }
     ```

+    > [!NOTE]
-    This is a really handy reusable function to create simple textures at runtime.
+    > This is a really handy reusable function to create simple textures at runtime.

 4. Next, we create another method to calculate the Scaling Matrix using [Matrix.CreateScale](xref:Microsoft.Xna.Framework.Matrix#Microsoft_Xna_Framework_Matrix_CreateScale_System_Single_) based on the current Graphics Device's resolution, using our original `800x600` as a reference scale.